-Is your garden just a place to store your car?
 Have you noticed how many cars there are parked on garage forecourts, and at ports?
 Is your street/High Street cluttered with cars?
+Is your garden just a place to store your car?
 All these vehicles are not going anywhere.
 They’re just taking up space.
+Cars spend most of their lives stationary, cluttering up our streets, our garage forecourts, our airports, our shopping centres, our docks.
+Vast areas of tarmac are used just for keeping these stationary vehicles; front gardens have been reduced to parking places in front of many houses; towns and cities house multi-storage car parks.
 And they’re tying up capital, lots of it.

 Cars pollute our environment both with noise and with noxious gasses burning fossil fuels and outputting carbon dioxide.
 In fact transport is now the most polluting sector of the country accounting for 26% of the UK’s greenhouse gas emissions.
 Because of these problems the government plans to phase out the production of diesel and petrol cars by 2040 although this date may well be brought down to 2035 and Labour is proposing a ban by 2030.